MrSakuraHub/CatchApron/Docs/Roadmap.md

     - Keys to access Smart Contracts.
     - Registering of Smart Contracts?
 Is there some fees?
   - Ontochain => TrustChain call, applications open to Feb 7
+    - Good to have prototype, website, to show when applying.
 ----
 1) Guardian Architecture:
 - wallets based on work smart contracts